ProtoMD: A Prototyping Toolkit for Multiscale Molecular Dynamics: Design and implementation

 \subparagraph{system.System}

 system.System is the top level class, it is a container class for all the other classes.
-It is also the single place where \TkName handles data persistence.
-The System class can be used either for loading and simulating, or loading and analysis.
+It is also the single place where \emph{ProtoMD} handles data persistence.
+The System class can be used either for loading and simulation, or loading and analysis.
 The System constructor takes the path to a database file, and a flag indicating the mode to open the file, defaults to ``r'' - read only.
 For running a simulation, it should be ``a''.
-This flag is very useful in that a simulation can be running in one process (in read / write mode), and another process can safely open the database in read only mode and not interfere with a running simulation.
-This could be useful for checking the state of a running simulation.
+This flag is relevant in that a simulation can be running in one process (in read / write mode), and another process can safely open the database in read only mode and not interfere with a running simulation.
+This is useful for checking the state of a running simulation.

 All simulation data is stored in a single database file, and the System class provides a programatic interface.
 All completed timesteps are accessible via the timesteps property.